 When police execute a search warrant and seize property, they are required to provide a receipt to the person from whom it was taken.
 The receipt must include a detailed description of all the property taken.

-In situations where no individuals are present to give a receipt, they are required to leave it where they found the property under California Penal Code 1535.
+In situations where no individuals are present to provide a receipt, they are required to leave the property where they found it, as specified in California Penal Code 1535.
+After the property has been seized, the police officer must keep it in custody until they can present it to the court that issued the search warrant.

 Motion to Suppress Evidence